 - If you are required to spend any of your own money to purchase supplies, postage, make copies, or advertise – it’s a scam.

-- If the work requires you to deposit money into your own account before sending money to another person or to pay a membership fee - it’s a scam.
+- If the “opportunity” requires you to deposit money or a check they provide into your own account before sending money to another person or to pay a membership fee – it’s a scam.

 To find legitimate job offers, try Job Service North Dakota.